nalinir/cv_moving_c_elegans/README.md

 2. [reg_matrix_fast.py](https://github.com/nalinir/BrainAlignNet/blob/main/scripts/reg_matrix_fast.py)

 ## Model Clustering
 We removed some heuristics for our version of clustering as discussed in our paper.
-The final notebook is available here: [INSERT LINK FROM NALINI FINAL COMMIT]
+The final notebook is available here: [clustering.ipynb](https://github.com/nalinir/cv_moving_c_elegans/blob/main/clustering.ipynb)

 ## Evaluation Metrics and Visualizations
 We have 2 notebooks for evaluation metrics and visualizations: